lsst-sitcom/sitcomtn-037/index.rst

 -------------------------

 Most of the envisioned FAFF functionality requires data products based on both observatory telemetry and camera images to be available for immediate use at the summit in order to display this information and thereby inform nighttime operations.
-While developing use cases, we recorded needed input data products and associated timescales for their use, and then compiled these into a consolidated list to better understand the set of required generation mechanisms.
+While developing use cases, we recorded the input data products and associated timescales for their use, and then compiled these into a consolidated list to better understand the set of required generation mechanisms.

 We find that multiple FAFF use cases require a `Rapid Analysis <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_ capability that includes automated processing of single-frame camera images through instrument signature removal and source detection on the 30-60 second timescale to enable the creation of various data quality metrics and data visualizations.
-The Confluence page linked above describes the needed data products and timescales for their creation, as requested in `charge`_  question 2, and the use cases developed for charge question 1 assume that the data products from this initial processing step are available.
+The Confluence page linked above describes the needed data products and timescales for their creation, as requested in `charge`_  question 2.
+The use cases developed for charge question 1 assume that the data products from this initial processing step are available.

-In this report, Rapid Analysis does NOT refer to a specific instance of a data reduction pipeline, but rather refers to a capability that could be realized by one of the planned data reduction pipelines (e.g., Prompt Processing) or another dedicated pipeline.
+`Prompt Processing`_ is a framework for continuously processing the stream of images coming off the telescope, for example, to execute Science Pipeline payloads for Alert Production including Solar System Processing.
+Prompt Processing runs at the USDF.
+Needs for near-realtime data quality assessment could be partially addressed by a suitable payload executed with the Prompt Processing framework at USDF, provided that results are made available to the summit.
+A dedicated rapid analysis capability at the summit would ensure that on-the-fly diagnostic information is available to observers even if connection to the base is lost, as discussed in the :ref:`Antu at Summit <antu_at_summit>` scenario.

 Responses to Charge Questions and Deliverables
 ==============================================